 A quick way to learn about AADPRT issues and leadership, is to review the Executive Committee minutes and other group reports.
 Click here to view committee reports.

 Regional representatives serve as a great resource to those looking to get more involved with AADPRT.
-Additionally, I am happy to talk with any of you about how to become more involved in our organization.
 Click here for a list of representatives in your region.

 Becoming involved is an excellent way to prevent professional burn-out.
 Creativity and new ideas are emergent properties of groups and we all need this energy to stay excited about our work.